archerpmorgan/selfteach_reactjs/README.md

 Features
 - What feature set makes the app complete? (without styling) Everything I do I want to be easy

-I want to be able to
+What is the definition of done for the features the app provides?

-Have a landing page that looks nice and describes the product
+I have a landing page that looks nice and describes the product

-Have a library of books that I am making progress through
+I have a library of books that I am making progress through
-    - See my progress through any book in fine grained and high level form
+    - I can see my progress through any book in fine grained and high level form
-    - edit the data associated with any book without going into storage, including marking a chapter as "studied" and thus elligible to be used in a problem set
+    - I can edit the data associated with any book without going into storage, including marking a chapter as "studied" and thus elligible to be used in a problem set
-    - Add books to and remove books from this personal library seamlessly
+    - I can add books to and remove books from this personal library seamlessly

-Autogenerate problem sets from the books I am studying
+I can autogenerate problem sets from the books I am studying
     - I can generate a new problem set from uncompleted problems in the textbooks in my library Sub-criteria (form):
         - select which books participate